AccelByte/accelbyte-unreal-sdk-plugin/Documentation/introduction.md

 AccelByte Platform is a platform service for online video games.

 These modules are written in Java to take advantage of the rich eco-system of libraries, mature development environment and tools, and rapid development and flexibility and customization.

-Modules are combined into services allowing for cost effective deployments, where a small service may have multiple modules in a single JVM, and a large service may choose to break out a module into its own JVM to independently scale it without the overhead of having to scale the other modules that are not heavily used.

 ### AccelByte Lobby